Tourism Authority of Thailand

 Visit Thailand Year 1980 and 1987: Thailand launched its first ever tourism campaign, Visit Thailand Year, in 1980.
 That year, the country attracted two million visitor arrivals, generating huge revenue that it turned tourism into the country’s top export earner.

-The Visit Thailand Year campaign was re-launched in 1987 to mark the fifth cycle 60th birthday of His Majesty King Bhumibhol Adulyadej.
-The success of this was shown in the number of visitor arrivals, which grew 24% from 2.8 million to 3.4 million in 1987.
+The Visit Thailand Year campaign was re-launched in 1987 to mark the fifth cycle (60th) birthday of His Majesty the Late King Bhumibhol Adulyadej.
+The success of this was shown in the number of visitor arrivals, which grew 24 per cent from 2.8 million to 3.4 million in 1987.

-Amazing Thailand 1998-1999: The Amazing Thailand campaign marked the sixth cycle 72nd birthday of His Majesty King Bhumibhol Adulyadej.
+Amazing Thailand 1998-1999: The Amazing Thailand campaign marked the sixth cycle (72nd) birthday of His Majesty the Late King Bhumibhol Adulyadej.
 It also marked the end of the last millennium and the start of a new one.
 In addition, it presented the chance for Thailand to highlight the importance of tourism as part of recovery efforts as the region recover from the 1997 Asian Crisis.

-The TAT partnered with the public and private organisations to launch the campaign which featured sales and unique Thai tourism products including accommodation, entertainment, souvenirs and new destinations.
-This resulted in a 7.53% growth in visitor arrivals to 7.76 million in 1998 and a further 10% increase to 8.58 million in 1999.
+TAT partnered with public and private organisations to launch the Amazing Thailand campaign which featured sales and unique Thai tourism products including accommodation, entertainment, souvenirs and new destinations.
+This resulted in a 7.53 per cent growth in visitor arrivals to 7.76 million in 1998 and a further 10 per cent increase to 8.58 million in 1999.

-Unseen Thailand 2003: The tourism industry faced the SARS epidemic in early-2003.
-The TAT joined hands with several tourism-related associations including the Association of Thai Travel Agents, the Thai Hotels Association as well as Thai Airways International in setting up a Crisis Management Committee to help mitigate the impact on the tourism industry.
+Unseen Thailand 2003: The tourism industry faced the SARS epidemic in early 2003.
+To help mitigate the impact on the tourism industry, TAT joined hands with several tourism-related associations, including the Association of Thai Travel Agents, Thai Hotels Association and Thai Airways International in setting up a Crisis Management Committee.

-Thailand Grand Invitation 2006: Millions of people worldwide had the chance to witness Thailand’s many spectacular royal events including the magnificent Royal Barge Procession as the country commemorated the 60th anniversary of His Majesty King Bhumibhol Adulyadej’s accession to the throne in 2006.
+Thailand Grand Invitation 2006: Millions of people worldwide had the chance to witness Thailand’s many spectacular royal events including the magnificent Royal Barge Procession as the country commemorated the 60th Anniversary of His Majesty the Late King Bhumibhol Adulyadej’s accession to the throne in 2006.

-The TAT launched a TV commercial entitled Thailand Grand Invitation 2006 to invite visitors from around the world to visit Thailand and experience the all year long celebrations.
-This resulted in a 20% growth in visitor arrivals to 13.8 million.
+TAT launched a TV commercial entitled Thailand Grand Invitation 2006 to invite visitors from around the world to visit Thailand and experience the all year long celebrations.
+This resulted in a 20 per cent growth in visitor arrivals to 13.8 million.

-Thailand Talk to the World 2007: Thailand celebrated His Majesty King Bhumibhol Adulyadej’s 80th birthday in 2007.
-The TAT launched a TV commercial entitled Thailand Talk to the World to encourage foreigners to visit Thailand.
-Visitor arrivals grew 4.85% to 14.46 million.
+Thailand Talk to the World 2007: Thailand celebrated His Majesty the Late King Bhumibhol Adulyadej’s 80th birthday in 2007.
+TAT launched a TV commercial entitled Thailand Talk to the World to encourage foreigners to visit Thailand.
+Visitor arrivals grew 4.85 per cent to 14.46 million.

-2016 Quality Leisure Destination through Thainess: TAT’s primary focus will be to promote Thailand as a “Quality Leisure Destination through Thainess” strategy that aims at enhancing the image of the country as a quality leisure destination for the quality tourist markets by offering ‘Thainess’ as a unique selling proposition.
+2016 Quality Leisure Destination through Thainess: TAT’s primary focus for this year was to promote Thailand under the “Quality Leisure Destination through Thainess” strategy.
+This was aimed at enhancing the image of the kingdom as a destination for quality tourist markets by offering ‘Thainess’ as a unique selling proposition.
 The wording of the new strategy indicates the focus of “quality” as measured by visitor expenditure, average length of stay, and the overall quality of the visitor experience.
-TAT has placed more emphasis on creating the overall quality of the visitor experience, or in other words, Thailand intends to maximise the overall tourist satisfaction.